open-feature/protocol/provider/specs/client.md

 ```

 #### Flag Evaluation
-`flagEvaluation`: define the how to managed flag evaluation in the provider.
+`flagEvaluation`: define how to manage flag evaluation in the provider.
 - `unsupportedTypes`: Some flag management system are not supporting all types.
 This array should contains all the types not supported by the flag management system.Acceptable values are `int`, `float`,`string`, `boolean`,`object`.
   Default value: `[]`